 - Be sure to include at least one of each of these in your college list: dream/target/safety school.

 - College Days - Seniors are allowed 2 absences to visit colleges with pre-approval.
 These won’t count against your final exemptions.
 See your AP office.

 - Study and register for college entrance exams - Although many colleges are “test-optional,” you will need to provide test scores to prove college readiness.
 Plan to take these as many times as needed to achieve your highest score.
 You will want your best test scores for college admission and scholarship opportunities.

 - Letters of Recommendation: Ask teachers, coaches, and/or employers who know you well to write you a letter of recommendation for college applications/scholarships.

 - Not all colleges will require these, but many scholarships will.

 - Give your recommenders at least 2 weeks to write your letter.

 - Write them a “thank you” note with an update about admission or scholarship offer

 - Interested in playing sports in colleges?
 Checkout the NCAA Eligibility Center online.
 Talk to your coaches for tips!
 Be sure to send a transcript to the NCAA.

-- Submit applications and supplemental items way in advance of the deadline.
-Many selective programs have an Oct./Nov.
-Deadline.
-Remember - you can always add, but you can never take back what you submit, so be sure to check and double-check before submitting.
+Submit applications and supplemental items way in advance of the deadline.
+Many selective programs have an October/November priority deadline.
+You can always add, but you can never take back what you submit, so be sure to check and double-check before submitting.